aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

    :align: center

 There are user tags and tags the system creates using the *"auto tagger"* as we move through our studio configurations.
-Tags are formed in a **label:value format.**
+|br| Tags are formed in a **label:value format.**
 |br| For this lab, we will be using ``“DC1:ALL”`` for all assets in ``DC1``, and adding ``“LEAFS:DC1”`` for our leafs.
 Let's go ahead and tag our devices now.

    NOTE: